lzcapp/MediaRenamer/MediaInfo_Parameters_List.md

-Duration/String1          : Play time in format : HHh MMmn SSs MMMms, XX omited if zero Duration/String2          : Play time in format : XXx YYy only, YYy omited if zero Duration/String3          : Play time in format : HH:MM:SS.MMM Duration/String4          : Play time in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available Duration/String5          : Play time in format : HH:MM:SS.mmm (HH:MM:SS:FF) Duration_FirstFrame       : Duration of the first frame if it is longer than others, in ms Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
+Duration/String1          : Play time in format : HHh MMmn SSs MMMms, XX omited if zero Duration/String2          : Play time in format : XXx YYy only, YYy omited if zero Duration/String3          : Play time in format : HH:MM:SS.MMM Duration/String4          : Play time in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available
+Duration/String5          : Play time in format : HH:MM:SS.mmm (HH:MM:SS:FF)
+Duration_FirstFrame       : Duration of the first frame if it is longer than others, in ms Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
 Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : HHh MMmn SSs MMMms, XX omited if zero
 Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
-Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : HH:MM:SS.MMM Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available
+Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : HH:MM:SS.MMM Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : HH:MM:SS.mmm (HH:MM:SS:
+FF)
-Duration_FirstFrame/Strin : Duration of the first frame if it is longer than others, in format : HH:MM:SS.mmm (HH:MM:SS:FF) Duration_LastFrame        : Duration of the last frame if it is longer than others, in ms Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
+Duration_LastFrame        : Duration of the last frame if it is longer than others, in ms Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
 Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : HHh MMmn SSs MMMms, XX omited if zero
 Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
-Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : HH:MM:SS.MMM Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available
+Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : HH:MM:SS.MMM Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : HH:MM:SS.mmm (HH:MM:SS:
+FF)
-Duration_LastFrame/String : Duration of the last frame if it is longer than others, in format : HH:MM:SS.mmm (HH:MM:SS:FF) Source_Duration           : Source Play time of the stream, in ms Source_Duration/String    : Source Play time in format : XXx YYy only, YYy omited if zero Source_Duration/String1   : Source Play time in format : HHh MMmn SSs MMMms, XX omited if zero Source_Duration/String2   : Source Play time in format : XXx YYy only, YYy omited if zero Source_Duration/String3   : Source Play time in format : HH:MM:SS.MMM Source_Duration/String4   : Source Play time in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available
+Source_Duration           : Source Play time of the stream, in ms Source_Duration/String    : Source Play time in format : XXx YYy only, YYy omited if zero Source_Duration/String1   : Source Play time in format : HHh MMmn SSs MMMms, XX omited if zero Source_Duration/String2   : Source Play time in format : XXx YYy only, YYy omited if zero Source_Duration/String3   : Source Play time in format : HH:MM:SS.MMM Source_Duration/String4   : Source Play time in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available
 Source_Duration/String5   : Source Play time in format : HH:MM:SS.mmm (HH:MM:SS:FF)
 Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in ms Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
 Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : HHh MMmn SSs MMMms, XX omited if zero
 Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
-Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : HH:MM:SS.MMM Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available
-Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : HH:MM:SS.mmm (HH:MM:SS:FF)
+Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : HH:MM:SS.MMM Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available Source_Duration_FirstFram : Source Duration of the first frame if it is longer than others, in format : HH:MM:SS.mmm ( HH:MM:SS:FF)
 Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in ms Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
 Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : HHh MMmn SSs MMMms, XX omited if zero
 Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : XXx YYy only, YYy omited if zero
-Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : HH:MM:SS.MMM Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available
-Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : HH:MM:SS.mmm (HH:MM:SS:FF)
+Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : HH:MM:SS.MMM Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : HH:MM:SS:FF, last colon replaced by semicolon for drop frame if available Source_Duration_LastFrame : Source Duration of the last frame if it is longer than others, in format : HH:MM:SS.mmm (HH:
+MM:SS:FF)
 BitRate_Mode              : Bit rate mode (VBR, CBR) BitRate_Mode/String       : Bit rate mode (Constant, Variable) BitRate                   : Bit rate in bps